KIT-MAMID/mamid/TESTING.md

 # Docker Test Cluster

-The Makefile includes targets to create a cluster test environment in docker.
+The Makefile includes targets to create a cluster test environment in docker:

+* `make testbed_down` kills all containers.
-It spawns the master, postgres, the notifier and three slaves.
+* `make testbed_up` (re)spawns the master, postgres, the notifier and three slaves.
+This deletes all data from the previous run.

-If you want to spawn more than three slaves you can adjust the `TESTBED_SLAVE_COUNT` variable in the Makefile
+If you want to spawn more than three slaves you can adjust the `TESTBED_SLAVE_COUNT` variable in the Makefile.

+But before you can start the cluster you have to configure some things...

 ## Generate Certificates
 For communication between master and slaves certificates are needed for encryption and authentication.
 These have to be signed by a local CA.

+You will have to create a testing CA and certificates for all containers on your host machine.
+These will then be mounted into the containers by the Makefile target.

-You can generate a testing CA using
+You can generate the CA using

     ./scripts/generateCA.sh

-The CA public and private keys will be generated in `ca/mamid.pem` and `ca/private/mamid_private.pem`
+The CA public and private keys will be generated in `ca/mamid.pem` and `ca/private/mamid_private.pem`.

 You further have to create certificates for the master and the slaves: